Foundational Sciences (blocks)

 (7 weeks from mid-September to mid-November)

-This block will introduce cardiovascular/pulmonary physiology and red blood cell/ platelet function and dysfunction (hematopoiesis, anemias, coagulation, and hemostasis).
-Relevant pharmacology will be included.
-Key cardiovascular/pulmonary diseases (arrhythmias, valvular heart disease, ischemic heart disease, CHF, hypo/hypertension, asthma, COPD, restrictive lung disease, pleural diseases, cystic fibrosis, and lung cancer) will be presented.
-Key microcytic, normocytic, macrocytic anemias as well as common coagulation disorders will be presented.
-Students will also have skills sessions in ECG reading, basic ABG analysis and will participate in 2 unknown scenarios in Simulation settings.
-Specific topics such as Congenital Heart Disease will be introduced in F2, while other diseases such as complex management of heart failure will be revisited in FS2 with a focus on differential diagnosis of causes and multi-modality treatment in FS2.
-The block will be mindful of the content of CMC running concurrent to this course.
-This block will primarily focus on the Biomedical and Clinical science domains.
+This block introduces cardiovascular/pulmonary physiology and red blood cell/ platelet function and dysfunction (hematopoiesis, anemias, coagulation, and hemostasis).
+Relevant pharmacology is included.
+Key cardiovascular/pulmonary diseases (arrhythmias, valvular heart disease, ischemic heart disease, CHF, hypo/hypertension, asthma, COPD, restrictive lung disease, pleural diseases, cystic fibrosis, and lung cancer) are presented.
+Key microcytic, normocytic, and macrocytic anemias as well as common coagulation disorders are presented.
+Students also take skills sessions in ECG reading, basic ABG analysis and participate in two unknown scenarios in simulation settings.
+Some more specific topics such as Congenital Heart Disease are introduced in F2, while other diseases such as complex management of heart failure are revisited in F2 with a focus on differential diagnosis of causes and multi-modality treatment.

 (4 weeks from mid-November until mid-December)

 This block focuses on the experience of health and illness from the individual, family, and provider perspective through the social and behavioral sciences.
 This includes a focus on psychology, health behaviors, identity, bias, palliative care, and integrative medicine.
-This block will also cover emerging wellness concepts including mindfulness and resilience---for both patients and healthcare professionals--to be included as part of the block content.
-This block will focus primarily on the Social and Behavioral domain of science.
+This block also covers emerging wellness concepts including mindfulness and resilience—for both patients and healthcare professionals—included as part of the block content.
+This block focuses primarily on the Social and Behavioral domain of science.

 (7 weeks from mid-January to end of February/early March)